External GPS

 - Geode GNS3 - through Geode Connect app on Android (opens new window) or iOS (opens new window), which also acts as an NTRIP client and sends corrections to the device.

-- Leica FLX100 - through Leica Zeno Connect app (opens new window) which also acts as a NTRIP client and sends the corrections to the device.
+- Leica FLX100, Leica FLX100 plus, Leica Zeno GG04plus - through Leica Zeno Connect app on Android (opens new window) which also acts as a NTRIP client and sends the corrections to the device.
 The app will set a mock location in Android.
 It is also possible to connect directly via Bluetooth (even multiple phones can be connected at once), but if no phone has Zeno app running, there will be no corrections available.
-Android only (even though Zeno app is on iOS too, it's not supported, at least this device).

 - Trimble R1, Trimble R2, Trimble Catalyst - through Trimble Mobile Manager app (opens new window) which also acts as a NTRIP client and sends the corrections to the device.
 The app will set a mock location in Android.